-- 1) The emergency-illness form is one of the most important records requested by the school - 2) Current information is vital to the proper care of your child in case of illness or injury during school hours. - 3) The emergency contact should be someone who is available with transportation during the school day. - 4) When out of town, please contact the school office with necessary information.
+- 1) The emergency-illness form is one of the most important records requested by the school. - 2) Current information is vital to the proper care of your child in case of illness or injury during school hours. - 3) The emergency contact should be someone who is available with transportation during the school day. - 4) When out of town, please contact the school office with necessary information. - 5) Students with temperature of 99.5 or higher must remain home until 24 hours fever free.